pulibrary/lux/README.md

 ## To publish a new version to npm:

-1. Pull latest master with merged changes.
+1. Pull latest main with merged changes.
 2. Run `yarn release`
 3.  :tada: